Yacoubou-seidou/React-redux-capstone/README.md

 # 📖 [Metrics webapp] <a name="about-project"></a>

-**[Metrics_webapp]** This project is about building a mobile web application to check a list of metrics (numeric values), it's React redux capstone project.
+**[Metrics_webapp]** This project is about building a mobile web application to check a list of metrics (numeric values) from a country, it's React redux capstone project.

 ## 🛠 Built With <a name="HTML, CSS, Javascript, React & redux"></a>